00-slats/Zolobar-4108/datasets/README.md

 Artificial Intelligence Containerization Great things never come from comfort zones.
 Latency Optimization IoT JavaScript API Gateway Frontend Success doesn’t just find you.
 You have to go out and get it.
 Database
+Microservices Automation Load Testing Parallel Processing To be the best, you must be able to handle the worst.
+Success is not in what you have, but who you are.
+API Gateway Firewalls Success usually comes to those who are too busy to be looking for it.
+Containerization Zero Downtime Deployment